uptonking/note4yaoo/pattern-arch-event-sourcing-blog.md

 - [SQLite Peer to Peer Event Log / Matt](https://observablehq.com/d/dc2bbfad6d64fb5e)

-- Event sourcing is a fairly common design pattern for deriving application state from a history of events.
-But is it possible to turn an event log into a CRDT?
+- 🤔 Event sourcing is a fairly common design pattern for deriving application state from a history of events.
+But **is it possible to turn an event log into a CRDT**?
-  - This is possible.
+  - **This is possible**.
 What's even better is that it is more powerful than other approaches, such as last write wins, to solving the problem of distributing application state.

 - We'll do a brief review of how we can distribute state with last write wins registers, cover how that is a less powerful version of an event log and then build an distributed event log.
 - A common approach to distributing application state is to use last write wins registers.
   - Last write wins (LWW), however, is just one interpretation of the events in the system.
   - This interpretation discards all the information that was used to derive it.
 - A distributed event log on the other hand:
   - A distributed event log on the other hand:
   - Can be interpreted as LWW in addition to other ways
 - Unpacking that a bit.
 Say I have an TODO list application.
 I can save just the current state of each todo or I can save all of the events that have transpired and build the state later.
   - Saving just the current state is what LWW does
   - Saving just the current state is what LWW does
 - The event based approach gives you a set of facts about the system that never change.

 - We know that a grow only set of LWW registers is a CRDT from the last article but how do we turn an event log into a CRDT?
+- we're going to set up two different examples.
+One for LWW and one for a P2P event log.
+Each example will have three todo lists that are running on different peers.

 - The LWW state is pretty straightforward.
   - a drawback is that we're locked into this specific way of resolving conflicts and we don't have a history of how we got into a given state.
   - Note that the clock columns could be a variety of options.
 Here we've done an independent lamport timestamp per column.

+- the DAG example keeps a record of every event
+  - These events are linked together into a "causal graph" to represent which events caused which others.
+  - Processing the graph gives us the final state.
   - the DAG example is notional and thoroughly un-optimized.
   - We currently re-pull and re-apply the entire DAG on sync rather than doing incremental updates.
   - We also sync the entire DAG between nodes rather than delta states.
   - How to incrementally process the DAG is a separate topic.